General Electric GE90: GEnx

-The GEnx engine, that has been developed for the Boeing 787 Dreamliner and 747-8, is derived from a smaller core variant of the GE90, also featuring a fan with swept rotor blades.
+The GEnx engine, developed for the Boeing 787 Dreamliner and 747-8, is derived from a smaller core variant of the GE90 and also features swept rotor blades.

 GP7000

-GE Aviation set up a cooperative venture with Pratt & Whitney, named Engine Alliance, under which the companies have developed an engine for the Airbus A380, named GP7000, based on an 0.72 flow scale of the GE90-110B/115B core.
+GE Aviation set up a cooperative venture with Pratt & Whitney, named Engine Alliance, under which the companies have developed an engine for the Airbus A380, being the GP7000, based on a 0.72 flow-scalethe GE90-110B/115B core.

 GE9X

-In February 2012, GE announced studies on a 10% more efficient derivative, dubbed the GE9X, to power the new Boeing 777-8X/9X aircraft.
+In February 2012, GE announced studies on a 10% more efficient derivative, dubbed the GE9X, to power the new Boeing 777X series.

 LM9000

-The LM9000 is an aeroderivative gas turbine available in two options; the LM9000 without water augmentation outputting 66 MW at a 42.4% efficiency before cogeneration, and the LM9000 with water augmentation outputting 75 MW at a 42.7% efficiency before cogeneration.
-The engine's 33:1 pressure ratio comes from a 4-stage low pressure compressor followed by a 9 stage high pressure compressor, driven by a 2 stage high pressure turbine and a 1-stage low pressure turbine, powering a 4-stage free turbine.
+The LM9000 is an aeroderivative gas turbine available in two options: the LM9000 without water augmentation, outputting 66 MW (89,000 hp) at a 42.4% efficiency before cogeneration, and the LM9000 with water augmentation, outputting 75 MW at a 42.7% efficiency before cogeneration.
+The engine's 33:1 pressure ratio is achieved by a 4-stage low-pressure compressor followed by a 9-stage high-pressure compressor, driven by a 2-stage high-pressure turbine and a 1-stage low-pressure turbine, which in turn powers a 4-stage free turbine.